-The BSc Peer Mentoring program is a great opportunity to get connected with other students and find your feet in the BSc.
+The Bachelor of Science Peer Mentoring program is a great opportunity to get connected with other students and find your feet.

 The mentoring program is for students entering their first year of the Bachelor of Science.
-This is your chance to meet other students in the BSc, enjoy free food and activities, and get involved in life on campus.
+This is your chance to meet other students in the Bachelor of Science, enjoy free food and activities, and get involved in life on campus.

 Our Peer Mentors are your ultimate resource!
-They are just like you, except they’ve already been through their first year in the BSc and can give “insider” tips on successfully navigating all things uni.
+They are just like you, except they’ve already been through their first year in the Bachelor of Science and can give “insider” tips on successfully navigating all things uni.

 If you're interested in who our mentors are, you can meet our Peer Mentors.